 TL;DR

-A solid landlord deposit deduction guide starts where most disputes actually originate: at the check-in inventory, not the receipt at check-out.
-Cleaning accounts for more than half of all deposit disputes in England and Wales, and the most common reason deductions fail at scheme adjudication is the betterment principle — landlords charging full replacement cost when the law requires like-for-like depreciation.
-This guide covers the legal framework (Housing Act 2004 protection rules, Tenant Fees Act 2019 deposit cap, the 30-day rule), the evidence trail that survives adjudication, the betterment and wear-and-tear principles, and the five places landlord deposit deductions most often fail.
+Most deposit disputes are won or lost at the check-in inventory, long before anyone reaches the check-out report.
+Cleaning alone accounts for more than half of all deposit disputes in England and Wales.
+The deductions that collapse at scheme adjudication usually fail on one thing: betterment, where a landlord charges the full replacement cost when the law allows only like-for-like depreciation.
+This landlord deposit deduction guide covers the rules first: deposit protection under the Housing Act 2004, the Tenant Fees Act 2019 cap, and the 30-day return deadline.
+It then turns to what actually decides disputes: the evidence trail, how betterment and fair wear and tear are applied in practice, and the five places deductions most often fall apart.

-Why a landlord deposit deduction guide matters in 2026
+What this landlord deposit deduction guide covers, and why it matters in 2026

 The 30-day protection rule and prescribed information

-Every landlord deposit deduction guide has to start with the protection framework, because deduction rights collapse if the deposit itself wasn’t protected correctly.
-Under Section 213 of the Housing Act 2004, every deposit taken on an assured tenancy must be protected in one of the three approved schemes (TDS, DPS, mydeposits) within 30 calendar days of receipt, and prescribed information must be served on the tenant inside the same window.
-The penalty for failure is 1-3× the deposit amount, awarded to the tenant in addition to return of the deposit itself.
-A £2,000 deposit becomes a potential £8,000 liability if the protection paperwork fails.
+Deduction rights collapse if the deposit itself wasn’t protected correctly, so the protection framework comes first.
+Under Section 213 of the Housing Act 2004, every deposit taken on an assured tenancy must be protected in one of the three approved schemes (TDS, DPS, mydeposits) within 30 calendar days of receipt, and the prescribed information must reach the tenant inside the same window.
+Fail, and the penalty is 1-3× the deposit, awarded to the tenant on top of the deposit’s return.
+A £2,000 deposit can turn into an £8,000 liability on paperwork alone.

 Building the evidence trail: from inventory to check-out

-Three documents make or break a deposit deduction claim, and every credible landlord deposit deduction guide treats them as non-negotiable.
+Three documents make or break a deposit deduction claim.
+Treat all three as non-negotiable.

-The check-in inventory is the baseline.
-It must be detailed, dated, photographed, and signed by the incoming tenant.
-A two-page summary fails at adjudication.
-A 30-50 page report with date-stamped photographs, individual room sections, meter readings, and condition gradings against a standard scale (New / Good / Fair / Poor) is what schemes treat as evidential.
-AIIC-accredited inventory clerks produce reports in this format precisely because they’re designed to survive adjudication.
+Start with the check-in inventory, the baseline everything else is measured against.
+It needs to be detailed, dated, photographed, and signed by the incoming tenant.
+A two-page summary won’t survive adjudication.
+What schemes treat as evidential is a 30-50 page report with date-stamped photographs, individual room sections, meter readings, and condition gradings against a standard scale (New / Good / Fair / Poor).
+AIIC-accredited inventory clerks work in exactly this format, because it’s built to hold up.

-The mid-term inspection is the under-used document.
-An inspection at month 6 or 12 of a tenancy catches problems early — unauthorised pets, smoking, damp left untreated, unreported damage.
-Photographs and a written report dated mid-tenancy materially strengthen any later deduction for issues identified at that point.
-Without mid-term documentation, the adjudicator must assume any damage at check-out happened in the final months — favouring the tenant on apportionment.
+The mid-term inspection is the one landlords most often skip.
+An inspection at month 6 or 12 catches problems while they’re still fixable: unauthorised pets, smoking, untreated damp, unreported damage.
+A dated written report with photographs taken mid-tenancy strengthens any deduction for issues spotted then.
+Skip it, and the adjudicator has to assume damage found at check-out happened in the final months, which tips apportionment toward the tenant.

-The check-out report is the comparison document.
-It must cross-reference the check-in inventory item by item, photograph differences, and grade condition changes.
-A check-out report that simply lists damage without referencing the check-in fails the adjudication test of “show me what changed”.
+Finally, the check-out report is where comparison happens.
+It has to cross-reference the check-in inventory item by item, photograph the differences, and grade what’s changed.
+A check-out that just lists damage without pointing back to the check-in fails the only question adjudication really asks: show me what changed.

-All three reports should be from independent third parties rather than the landlord or letting agent.
-Adjudicators give more weight to independent reports because they remove the perceived self-interest bias.
-This isn’t a formal legal requirement, but the practical effect on adjudication outcomes is substantial.
+Ideally all three reports come from an independent third party rather than the landlord or letting agent.
+Adjudicators weight independent reports more heavily because they strip out the perceived self-interest.
+It isn’t a formal legal requirement, but its effect on outcomes is real.

 The betterment principle: depreciation, not replacement

 The arithmetic is straightforward.
-A carpet costing £600 new, with an expected useful life of 10 years, has lost 50% of its value at year 5.
-The maximum deductible value if the tenant destroys it in year 5 is £300, not £600.
-Adjudicators apply this rule strictly.
+A carpet that cost £600 new, with a ten-year useful life, has lost half its value by year five.
+Destroy it in year five and the most a landlord can deduct is £300, not £600.
+Adjudicators apply this strictly.

 Standard useful-life assumptions adjudicators accept:

-A landlord submitting a quote for a brand-new replacement, without applying depreciation, will lose the dispute.
-The correct approach is: replacement quote × (years remaining of useful life ÷ total useful life).
-Submit both the original purchase receipt (or a credible market valuation) and the replacement quote, and let the adjudicator do the calculation — but show the working.
+Submit a quote for a brand-new replacement with no depreciation applied, and you’ll lose.
+The calculation adjudicators expect is the replacement quote multiplied by years of useful life remaining, divided by total useful life.
+Provide both the original purchase receipt (or a credible market valuation) and the replacement quote, then let the adjudicator run the numbers, but show your working.

 Wear and tear: how it scales with tenancy length

-The complication is that wear and tear scales with tenancy length.
-A 6-month tenancy producing a visible carpet wear pattern is unusual and may justify a deduction.
-A 4-year tenancy producing the same pattern is expected, and a deduction will fail.
+The complication is that wear and tear scales with how long the tenant stayed.
+Visible carpet wear after a six-month tenancy is unusual and might justify a deduction.
+The same pattern after four years is exactly what you’d expect, and a deduction will fail.

 Adjudicators apply a rough proportionality test:

-• 3+ years — substantial allowance; deductions limited to specific damage events
+- Beyond three years: a substantial allowance, and deductions narrow to specific damage events

-Household composition factors in.
-A flat let to a single professional for 18 months and returned with worn paint and carpet wear is different from a family-of-four tenancy of the same duration.
-Adjudicators have heard both stories thousands of times and reach reasonable conclusions on context.
+Who lived there matters too.
+A flat let to a single professional for 18 months and handed back with worn paint and carpet isn’t the same as a family of four over the same period.
+Adjudicators have heard both versions thousands of times and judge them on context.

-The practical implication: the longer the tenancy, the higher the bar for deductions.
-Long-term tenants who have otherwise paid rent and looked after the property generally get their deposits back in full or close to it, regardless of cosmetic deterioration.
+The longer the tenancy, the higher the bar for any deduction.
+A long-term tenant who paid the rent and looked after the place usually gets the deposit back in full, or close to it, whatever the cosmetic wear.

 Cleaning: the #1 dispute and how to win it

-The cleaning standard is return to the condition documented at check-in, allowing for fair wear and tear — not “professionally cleaned” or “deep cleaned”.
-Tenancy agreement clauses requiring “professional cleaning” or “receipted cleaning” before move-out have been unenforceable since the Tenant Fees Act 2019.
-Landlords who include such clauses and act on them at check-out face a tenant counter-claim under the Act in addition to losing the deposit dispute.
+The standard is return to the condition recorded at check-in, allowing for fair wear and tear, not “professionally cleaned” or “deep cleaned.”
+Clauses demanding “professional cleaning” or “receipted cleaning” before move-out have been unenforceable since the Tenant Fees Act 2019.
+A landlord who writes in such a clause and acts on it at check-out risks a tenant counter-claim under the Act on top of losing the deposit dispute.

-What works at adjudication: a check-in inventory recording the cleaning standard at start with photographs; a check-out report directly comparing the same areas with timestamped photographs; a receipted invoice from a professional cleaner showing what work was carried out and at what cost — an invoice for completed work, not a quote; and a breakdown by area (kitchen extractor, oven interior, bathroom grout, carpets) rather than a single “cleaning” total.
+A deduction succeeds when the evidence does the talking.
+That means a check-in inventory recording the cleaning standard at the start with photographs, a check-out report comparing the same areas with timestamped photographs, and a receipted invoice from a professional cleaner, an invoice for work actually completed rather than a quote, showing what was done and what it cost.
+Break the cost down by area too: kitchen extractor, oven interior, bathroom grout, carpets, rather than one lump “cleaning” figure.

 The deduction process and scheme adjudication

-2. Deduction proposal — itemised with evidence, sent within 10 working days (best practice)
+- An itemised deduction proposal with evidence, sent within 10 working days as best practice

-3. Tenant response window — 14 days to accept, dispute specifics, or dispute in full
+- The tenant’s response window: 14 days to accept, challenge specific items, or dispute in full

 Adjudication timelines vary by scheme:

-The 28-day statutory maximum runs from full evidence submission, not from initial dispute.
-Schemes commonly extend the timeline if either party submits late or incomplete evidence, though they don’t have to.
+The 28-day statutory maximum runs from the point full evidence is submitted, not from the initial dispute.
+Schemes will often extend it when either side files late or incomplete evidence, though they’re under no obligation to.

 Where landlord deposit deductions fail in practice